 Offered at the Following Campus

-The Mammography Certificate program is a sequence of courses that prepares students for positions in mammography departments and related businesses and industries.
+The Mammography Certificate program is a sequence of courses that prepares registered radiologic technologists for positions in mammography departments and related businesses and industries.
 The program emphasizes a combination of didactic and clinical instruction necessary for successful employment.
-Program graduates have the qualifications of an entry-level mammographer who will be eligible to take the national boards administered by the American Registry of Radiologic Technologists (ARRT) once all academic and clinical requirements are met.
-The Program meets MQSA initial education requirements for mammographers and continuing education.
-This program leads to a technical certificate and can usually be completed in one semester.
+The certificate program graduates have the qualifications of an entry-level mammography technologist.
+Upon completion of all academic and clinical requirements, the graduate will be eligible to take the mammography post-primary certification exam administered by the American Registry of Radiologic Technologists (ARRT).
+The Program meets MQSA initial education requirements for mammography technologist and eads to a technical certificate that can usually be completed in one semester.